MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

 In the **database-v2** container, where data is stored in individual containers, run a query to get the product category name, and then view the request charge for that query.

+1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

-1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) with the provided lab credentials.
+1. Sign into the portal using the Microsoft credentials associated with your subscription.

 1. On the left pane, select **Azure Cosmos DB**.
 1. Select the Azure Cosmos DB account with the name that starts with **cosmicworks**.
 1. On the left pane, select **Data Explorer**.